 Capital –> Kabugao

 Population –> 119,184

-Terrain –> Mountainous with rolling hills in the northeastern part
+Terrain –> Mountainous with rolling hills and plains in the northeastern part

 Industries –> Agriculture, Cottage

 Major Products –> Rice, Corn, Root crops, Coffee

 Governor –> Eleonor Bulut-Begtang

 Representative (Lone District) –> Elias C. Bulut, Jr.

 Municipalities (Towns) –> Calanasan, Conner, Flora, Kabugao, Luna, Pudtol, Santa Marcela

 The ruins of a church in the town of Pudtol indicates that the Spaniards tried to evangelized the local people of Apayao as early as late 17th century.
 At that time, the area was part of Cagayan Province.